fons/cl-twitter/api/README.md

 # CL-TWITTER : A common lisp API for Twitter

-## API Status:
+## API Status

-All of [twitter's rest api calls](http://dev.twitter.com/doc/) are covered, asof 12/13/2010.
+All [twitter's rest api calls](https://dev.twitter.com/rest/public) are covered, asof 12/13/2010 <sup>1</sup>.
+The twitter api has gone through some changes since then.
+The public time line is nor more and existing commands have a few more options.

 The api consists of two layers.
 The first layer is relatively low level and is nothing more than a wrapper around the rest api call.
-The second layer provides the same functionality, but is usually a littel easier to use.
+The second layer provides the same functionality, but is usually a little easier to use.

 For example the first level call to get the user id's for a user's followers looks like :